sdiehl/wiwinwlh/tutorial.md

 Record wild cards allow us to expand out the names of a record as variables scoped as the labels of the record implicitly.
-The extension can be used to extract variables names into a scope or to assign to variables in a record drawing, aligning the record's labels with the variables in scope for the assignment.
+The extension can be used to extract variables names into a scope and/or to assign to variables in a record drawing, aligning the record's labels with the variables in scope for the assignment.
 The syntax introduced is the ``{..}`` pattern selector.